Skip to main content

 Confirm the environment is ready before installing the agent.

-# Confirm mock data wrapper is in PATH
+# Confirm the kubectl wrapper is in PATH (symlink to mock-kubectl)

 which kubectl